canalplus/rx-player/doc/Getting_Started/Tutorials/Content_with_DRM.md

 That's exactly what the RxPlayer does, when the right options are set:

-1. when it detects a quality to be un-decipherable, it first emit a `decipherabilityUpdate` event through its API, to signal to an application which qualities have been blacklisted.

-2. it automatically removes from the current media buffer the data linked to the un-decipherable quality and put it in a black list: we will not load this quality for the current content anymore.
+1. it automatically removes from the current media buffer the data linked to the un-decipherable quality and put it in a black list: we will not load this quality for the current content anymore.

-3. it switches to another, hopefully decipherable, quality.
+2. it switches to another, hopefully decipherable, quality.

 Let's now talk about the API.